 - Supervised Visitation - If the judge believes the noncustodial parent could pose a threat to the safety and wellbeing of the children, they may order all visits to be supervised by the other parent, another adult, or a professional agency.
 The judge may also order supervised visitation if the children and parent need time to get familiar with each other.

 - No Visitation - If the court determines that the children could suffer physical or emotional damage by visiting with the noncustodial parent, even while supervised, the judge may order no visitation.
 In such situations, the noncustodial parent will be ordered to have absolutely no contact with the children.

 At Claery & Hammond, LLPour team is dedicated to helping parents protect their relationships with their children, and we can advocate for you before the court.
 It is very important that you retain knowledgeable representation to ensure your rights are not violated and that your voice is heard at your visitation hearing.
 Contact our experienced Los Angeles visitation attorneys to discuss your situation and learn more about your legal options.

 Turn to Our Skilled Los Angeles Visitation Lawyers

 Research has shown that children greatly benefit from having both parents maintain an active presence in their life, and our attorneys have seen firsthand just how hurtful it can be for the child to be denied having this important relationship.
 If you are a parent seeking visitation with your child following a divorce, separation, or break-up, you need to ensure your rights are protected.

-At Claery & Hammond, LLPour Los Angeles family law attorneys understand how much your children mean to you, and we can fight to preserve your rights to visitation.
+At Claery & Hammond, LLP our Los Angeles visitation attorneys understand how much your children mean to you, and we can fight to preserve your rights to visitation.
 Regardless of the specific circumstances of your visitation case, you can be confident that our firm will provide the tireless advocacy you need before the family court.